Franch1co/Fig-UMa/README.md

 - The final game score is obtained by adding the scores obtained during the game with the elimination of the pieces.
 For each complete figure with n pieces that is eliminated, 2<sup>n</sup> points are added to the score.

 ### Heuristics used in the game
+##Big_O:
+This pattern is used when there are enough O pieces to make the largest figure, with the drawback that there cannot be + and - pieces simultaneously

+##Big_Plus_X:
+This pattern is used when there are enough + and X pieces to make both larger versions of the figures, and there are few - and O pieces, since there is not enough room for fit these figures.

+##Big_X:
+This patters is used when there are enough X pieces to make a large X figure, but not a large + figure, and there is a maximum of 9 O pieces, since there is not enough room to complete that figure.

+##Big_Plus:
+This is used whnere there are enough+ pieces to make a large figure, but not an X figure.
+It has a particularity of possibly getting stuck, in a very specific niche case, which was considered unlikely enough to ignore.
+First, there is an attempt to fill the O figures on the left corne.
+However, if there is an X there, the O will be places on one of the other 7 available locations, which will never complete a figure.
+From there on, it will check if the next position for an O piece is available.
+The block happens is 4 X pieces are placed, and then 10 consecutive 10 O pieces, without completing the X figure.

+##Simple:
+In this patters, the figures made are always the smallest ones, with the exception of the - figure.
+Since there is no overlap between pieces and figures.
+It gives much fewer points that the alternatives.
+Since it will only happen when there are not enough pieces to make a larger figure, for a given set of pieces, if this pattern is chosen, it will be the optimal pattern.